Holy Week in the Philippines: Maundy Thursday

 The first rite of the day is the Chrism Mass, in which parishioners join their priest for morning Mass in the cathedral, especially in the large dioceses and archdioceses.
 The clergy renew their priestly vows on this day.
 This Mass, which is presided over by the bishop or archbishop, is when the chrism (the oil of catechumens) and the oil for the sick are consecrated after the homily.
 After the service, priests bring portions of these oils to their respective parishes and store them for future use.
-Where logistics and other valid reasons hamper gathering the clergy on this day, however, the Chrism Mass is held earlier in the week—for example, on Holy Tuesday in the Archdiocese of Lipa and the dioceses of Dumaguete and Malolos.
+Where logistics and other valid reasons hamper gathering the clergy on this day, however, the Chrism Mass is held earlier in the week—for example, on Holy Tuesday in the Archdiocese of Lipa and the dioceses of Dumaguete and Malolos; and before Holy Week in the Archdiocese of Cebu, given its vast territory covering the entire province of the same name.